Summary: Proximal Origin — A Tragicomedy of our Times

 Release of Proximal Origin on virological.org (17 Feb)

 On 17 Feb, Rambaut released the draft of P.O. on virological.org.
-That draft still wiggled a bit of room for the possibility of passaging, but in fact Andersen and Rambaut had chosen by then not to reflect the true extent of their concerns about that scenario.
+That draft still had a a bit of wiggle room for the possibility of passaging, but in fact Andersen and Rambaut had chosen by then not to reflect the true extent of their concerns about that scenario.
 An extent that they were still demonstrating in their private Slack discussions, and that they would keep displaying privately for months.

 Nevertheless, Farrar still asked Andersen to change some wording on that 17 Feb, which further watered down the possibility of a lab construct (from unlikely to improbable), possibly after sharing it with the WHO.